Amber is a totally different way to buy electricity.

-Wholesale price - the direct price we pay the electricity generators for their energy.
+Base wholesale price (Generation Costs) - the direct price we pay the electricity generators for their energy.
 This price changes every 30 minutes, based on supply & demand.

 Other costs - regulatory compliance costs, carbon offset costs, and a half a cent per kWh hedge used to fund our fair pricing guarantee.

-We pass through wholesale prices at the cost of supplying this power to your home, without the retail markup.
+We pass through these wholesale prices at the cost of supplying this power to your home, with no retail markup.

 That’s what makes us different.